-Abstract:
+Abstract

-In the field of methodology, there are two schools of thought as far as learner's errors are concerned.
-The first school believes that even if we achieve a perfect teaching, errors still will be committed because there would always be inadequacies of our teaching techniques.
-The second school ,however ; it says that since we are living in an imperfect world, errors will always occur.
+In the field of methodology, there are two schools of thoughts as far as learner's errors are concerned.
+The first school believes that even if we achieve a perfect teaching, errors will still be committed because there would always be inadequacies in our teaching techniques.
+The second school however says that since we are living in an imperfect world, errors will always occur.
 As such then we must find techniques for dealing with errors after they have occurred.
 This paper tries to shed light on the history of Contrastive Analysis and Language Interference.
-It explains some concepts and simplifies them to the readers in one hand, and on the other hand, it details the history of Errors Analysis and its significance in the teaching of Second/Foreign Language teaching and learning.
+It explains some concepts and simplifies them to the readers in one hand, and on the other hand, it details the history of Errors Analysis and its significance in Second/Foreign Language teaching and learning.
 The study is descriptive and theoretical but the researcher believes that practice stems from theory and without theory practice is useless and insignificant.
-Thus, if learners of English are not aware enough about the types and sources of their errors ; they will be unable to progress and find strategies to avoid or minimize the numbers of errors they commit whenever they are asked to speak or write.
+Thus, if learners of English are not aware enough about the types and sources of their errors, they will be unable to progress and find strategies to avoid or minimize the numbers of errors they commit whenever they are asked to speak or write.

-Key words: Contrastive Analysis, Errors, Errors Analysis, Interference
+Keywords: Contrastive Analysis, Errors, Errors Analysis, Interference.

-Introduction
+1. Introduction

-Before 1970,SLA research was dominated by Constrastive Analysis research..
-Linguistics compared languages to see what the diffrences were and then used those data to predict the transfer errors learners would make.It was hoped that the data from linguists could eventually be used to help design special drills and exercises that would help learners learn accurate use of second languages but not make any errors while doing so.The prevailing view of errors at that time was that errors were bad habits that must be broken and not reinforced.They were viewed as harmful.Eexperts felt that errors had to be avoided, even in the course of learning, and for decades SLA reserchers worked toward this goal.
+Before 1970, SLA research was dominated by Contrastive Analysis Research.
+The purpose of this research was to test the Contrastive Analysis Hypothesis' idea that learners' errors could be predicted on the basis of differences between the learners' first language and the target language.
+Linguistics compared languages to see what the differences were and then used those data to predict the transfer errors learners would make.
+It was hoped that the data from linguists could eventually be used to help design special drills and exercises that would help learners learn accurate use of second languages but not make any errors while doing so.
+The prevailing view of errors at that time was that errors were bad habits that must be broken and not reinforced.
+They were viewed as harmful.
+Experts felt that errors had to be avoided even in the course of learning, and for decades SLA researchers worked toward this goal.

-By 1970, it was clear that Contrastive Analysis could not predict the errors learners would make, therefore, researchers concluded that their must be some other processes involved in second language learning besides interference.
-As researchers discoverd many errors that were clearly not due to interference, it became safe to assume that there must be other sources of errors besided the first language.
-Researchers then, shifted their focus from predicting errors based on contrasting language to classifing the various kinds of errors they saw learners making.
-It was hoped that by studing the various types of errors that learners made at various stages of learning, that reserchers could get a clearer view of the second language for the purpose of classifing errors and identifing their sources, emerged as the dominant SLA research.
+By 1970, it was clear that Contrastive Analysis could not predict the errors learners would make.
+Therefore, researchers concluded that there must be some other processes involved in second language learning besides interference.
+As researchers discovered many errors that were clearly not due to interference, it became safe to assume that there must be other sources of errors beside the first language.
+Researchers then, shifted their focus from predicting errors based on contrasting language to classifying the various kinds of errors they saw learners making.
+It was hoped that by studying the various types of errors that learners made at various stages of learning, that researchers could get a clearer view of the second language learning process.
+Thus, Error Analysis, the study of learner language for the purpose of classifying errors and identifying their sources, emerged as the dominant SLA research.

-Whereas Contrastive Analysis was based only on the assumption that errors were all due to first language interference and were some how harmful to the learner's development,Error Analysis was based on the assumption that errors were a natural and healthy part of the language learning process_a natural by product of the learners step_by_step discovery of the second language's rules through a process of trail and error.This process was called " Creative Construction ".
+Whereas Contrastive Analysis was based only on the assumption that errors were all due to first language interference and were somehow harmful to the learner's development.
+Error Analysis was based on the assumption that errors were a natural and healthy part of the language learning process a natural by-product of the learners' step-by-step discovery of the second language's rules through a process of trial and error.
+This process was called " Creative Construction ".